TeMeta/define-json/docs/classes/Condition.md

 # Class: Condition

-_A reusable logical construct that combines multiple components using AND logic_
+_A reusable, composable, and nestable logical construct allowing for complex expressions.
+Conditions are most useful when given a meaningful name and linked to Study Definitions._